emacs-php/php-mode/README.md

 3. Lennart Borgman

-And all those mentioned in the ‘Contributors’ section of the code.
+And all those mentioned in the ‘Contributors’ section below.

 Please email any bugs or feature requests to `Ren at lifesnotsimple dot com`.